mtsar/mtsar-website/about.md

 <img class="pure-img" src="http://russe.nlpub.ru/russe2014.png" alt="RUSSE annotation in 2014.">

 In 2015, it has become necessary to use the similar approach for data collection, but for quite a different domain.
-In order to satisfy such requirements, Mechanical Tsar, an open source crowdsourcing labor for mechanized labor, has been written in Java.
+In order to satisfy such requirements, Mechanical Tsar, an open source crowdsourcing engine for mechanized labor, has been written in Java.

 <img class="pure-img" src="https://github.com/dustalov/mtsar/wiki/images/Dashboard.png" alt="Early version of Mechanical Tsar dashboard.">